sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 ![](/assets/images/Componenterpedit.gif)

-For component 6 (below) we observe in the [pop_erpimage.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_erpimage.m) figure that phase at the analysis frequency (9Hz to 11Hz) is evenly distributed in the time window -300 to 0 ms (as indicated by the bottom trace showing the inter-trial coherence (ITC) or phase-locking factor).
+For component 6 shown below, we observe in the [pop_erpimage.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_erpimage.m) figure that phase at the analysis frequency (9Hz to 11Hz) is evenly distributed in the time window -300 to 0 ms (as indicated by the bottom trace showing the inter-trial coherence (ITC) or phase-locking factor).
 This
 component accounts for much of the EEG power at 10 Hz, but for little if any of the average ERP.
- Overall, mean power at the analysis frequency does not change across the epoch (middle blue trace) and phase at the analysis frequency is not reset by the stimulus (bottom blue trace).
+ Overall, the mean power at the analysis frequency does not change much across time (middle blue trace), and the phase at the analysis frequency is not reset by the stimulus (bottom blue trace).
-Here again, the blue-shaded regions indicate non significant regions.
+Here again, the blue-shaded regions indicate non-significant regions.

 ![](/assets/images/I105erpimage.jpg)